 Myth – 7: Men don’t get breast cancer

 Fact: Men have comparatively a lower risk of breast cancer than women, but even they have chances of developing the disease.
 Since men have breast tissue, they can develop breast cancer too.
-Infact, the mortality rate due to breast cancer is higher in men than women, as lack of awareness among men causes delay in identifying the symptoms and seeking the treatment.
+The mortality rate due to breast cancer is higher in men than women, as lack of awareness among men causes a delay in identifying the symptoms and seeking treatment.

 Myth – 8: Pregnant women don’t have a risk of breast cancer.